 Our proprietary hoop house system, called ‘Nella Serra,’ is a key piece of the process in making our excellent red wines.
 Roughly six acres of our red grapes are planted under these tunnel systems to ensure optimal growing conditions.
 The Nella Serra hoop houses boost our constant growing temperature, enabling our grapes to begin their growing process earlier and remain there longer.
 With the additional four to six weeks of maturation, our grapes are able to showcase flavors and qualities akin to classically acclaimed European varieties.
 We’re proud to facilitate the growth of these unexepected varieties through this expression of our Michigan terroir.

-general manager & vineyard manager
+& vineyard manager